Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Landau free-energy expansion

 Figure \ref{fig:combination_free_energy_OP_amplitudes_TN_below} shows the evolution of the OP amplitudes and free energy for various cuts through the phase diagram.
 In panel (a) for constant $T = 0.13\,\mathrm{K}$, a large jump of all three OPs at the first-order transition can be seen.
 The high-field phase here only contains a nonzero OP $\Delta_2$.
 Panels (b) and (c) for higher temperatures instead show a disappearance of the magnetic OP and therefore also of $\Delta_2$ before reaching the first-order line.
 Hence, this first-order transition separates pure $\Delta_1$ and $\Delta_2$ phases, i.e., phases of different symmetry.
 Therefore, the first-order transition line cannot end in a critical point, unlike for $T_N > T_c$.

 Due to the stabilization of magnetic order at lower temperatures and the competition with the pre-existing OP $\Delta_1$, the magnetic order realizes much smaller amplitudes compared to $T_N > T_c$.
-Therefore, $\Delta_2$ is extremely small in the coexistence phase.
+Therefore, $\Delta_2$ is extremely small in the coexistence phase since it also competes with $\Delta_1$ and the stabilization due to the trilinear coupling (\ref{eq:trilinear_coupling}) is weak.
 At the first-order transition ($B^* \approx 4\,\mathrm{T}$), the first derivative of the free energy again jumps when one minimum becomes disfavored with respect to another already existing minimum.
-For $T_N < T_c$, most of the minima are accompanied by almost degenerate saddle points, denoted by open circles in Fig.~ \ref{fig:combination_free_energy_OP_amplitudes_TN_below}.
-Panel (d) shows the second-order transition into the $\Delta_1$ phase and subsequently into the low-field coexistence phase with magnetic order.
-Like for the case of $T_N > T_c$, a discontinuity of $|\Delta_1|$ and $|\Delta_2|$ occurs when the cut intersects the slightly tilted first-order line in panel (e).
+For $T_N < T_c$, most of the minima are accompanied by almost degenerate saddle points, denoted by open circles in Fig.\ \ref{fig:combination_free_energy_OP_amplitudes_TN_below}.
+Panel (d) shows the second-order transition into the $\Delta_1$ phase and subsequently into the low-field coexistence phase.
+Like in the case of $T_N > T_c$, a discontinuity of $|\Delta_1|$ and $|\Delta_2|$ occurs when the cut intersects the slightly tilted first-order line in panel (e).
 Panel (f) only shows the mean-field onset of the high-field order $\Delta_2$.